nuvla/documentation/docs/docs/nuvla/advanced-usage/with-devices.md

             - "/dev/ttyUSB0"
 ```

+Please note that by doing this, you'll be deploying your app as a native Docker
+Compose application, and thus all of your containers will be executed within
+the host that is exposing your infrastructure endpoint.

 # Multi-node Docker cluster

 In the case of multi-node Docker cluster running in Docker swarm mode, the
-addition of the host devices to the containers on the nodes of the swarm must be
+addition of the host devices to the containers is not natively supported by Docker.
+However, it is still possible to make this functionality work, following a
-handled as follows.
-We suggest to use `docker-in-docker` approach.
+`docker-in-docker` approach.

 ## Docker-in-docker with sidecar container

-Docker does not support devices, capabilities nor privileged for Docker
+Docker Swarm does not support devices, capabilities nor privileged mode.
-services. **However**, you can work around this limitation by adapting your
+**However**, you can work around this limitation by adapting your
 compose file as shown below:

 ```